-- Show Categories: Show properties sorted by categories - Show Advanced Properties: Show advanced properties
+- - Show Categories: Show properties sorted by categories - Show Advanced Properties: Show advanced properties

 Documentation

 Created Creation date of the process

 Created by Creator of the process

 Last Update Date of the last change

 Last Update by Name of the last editor

 Title Free text field for the process title

 Version Project version

-f If no version is set, the time stamp is taken as version.
+1 If no version is set, the time stamp is taken as version.

 Technical

-Can Stop Business Process may be stopped during execution
+Can Stop Business Process may be stopped during execution.

 This property is not inherited by subprocesses.

 Possible values:

 True: For standard processes (default)

 False: For critical processes that need to be completed

 Free-flow mode Defines if the free-flow mode is enabled.
 This unlocks the extended BPMN palette to use the BPMN Editor as a pure BPMN drawing tool.

 This option can be enabled when creating a Business Process and cannot be changed afterwards.
 The run/debug functionality for the current Business Process is disabled in Free-flow mode.

-In service Set process active or inactive.
+In service Sets process active or inactive.
 If inactive processes are executed, they receive the process ID -1.
 Subprocesses (processes called from other processes) can always be executed independently of this property.
-Possible values: • True: Process can be executed (default) • False: Process cannot be executed (only called as subprocess) Instance limit Maximum number of instances of this process that can be executed at the same time.
-Please note!
+Possible values: True: Process can be executed (default) False: Process cannot be executed (only called as subprocess) Instance limit Maximum number of instances of this process that can be executed at the same time. ⚠ Please note!
 Instance limit is ignored, if the process is executed as subprocess.
-Schedule Time scheduling tool enabling the scheduled execution of processes on the X4 Server without X4 Designer; To schedule a process, select this property, and click Stop on error Stop the process execution if an error occurs Possible values: • True: Stop execution if an error occurs (default) • False: Continue erroneous execution (if possible) Schema Declaration Define schema for input and output of the process
+Schedule Time scheduling tool enabling the scheduled execution of processes on the X4 Server without X4 Designer; To schedule a process, select this property, and click Possible values: • Disabled: No schedule is defined (default) Enabled: A schedule for this process is defined Stop on error Stops the process execution if an error occurs.
+Possible values: True: Stop execution if an error occurs (default) False: Continue erroneous execution (if possible) , a coe. commac on onloads execution (in possible) Schema Declaration Defines schema for input and output of the process.

-3.8 Aligning process components
+4.7 Aligning process components